blockarchitech/SystemHub/README.md

 There is no way to actually *install* the program on your computer.
 A installer may come in the future.

+# Contributing

+If you have downloaded the master file and have started editing, before you make a commit look in the Turn Off System.vb or other simaler file and sign you name on the plain text at the 'Contributers' Button.
+Then Commit your changes, and in future releases your code will be featured.

 # Links
 Nothing to see here!